-- What are the skills gained from the LEVEL YPP? - How can these skills be applied to your local community context?
-What other youth leadership skills am I interested in developing? - What other policy skills do I want to further refine or deepen? - What do I hope and want for the next group of LEVEL YPP participants? - What are the next steps I plan to take to implement what I've learned?
+- What are the skills gained from the LEVEL YPP? - skills am I interested in developing? - What other policy skills do I want to further refine or deepen? - What do I hope and want for the next group of LEVEL YPP participants? - What are the next steps I plan to take to implement what I've learned?